Primordial Black Holes from Supercooled Phase Transitions: ASTROPHYSICAL AND COSMOLOGICAL CONSTRAINTS

 The standard search strategy for supercooled phase transitions (PT) are gravitational waves (GWs) sourced by bubble collision and the associated plasma dynamics~\cite{Caprini:2015zlo,Caprini:2019egz,Gouttenoire:2021kjv,Gouttenoire:2022gwi}.
 The possible production of PBHs allows for a novel and complementary strategy to identify the presence of a supercooled PT in the early universe and here we summarize existing constraints (for a review on the cosmological and astrophysical constraints on PBHs see~\cite{Carr:2020xqk}).

 In Fig.~\ref{fig:PBHconstraints} we show the viable parameter space in the $\beta/H$-$T_{\rm eq}$ plane, for the supercooled 1stOPT scenario discussed in this letter.
 The Gray-shaded regions represent observables that are not related to PBHs.
 Firstly, for temperatures below $T_{\rm eq}\lesssim \rm MeV$ a supercooled PT would inject entropy after the onset of Big-Bang Nucleosynthesis (BBN), which is excluded.
-Secondly, the non-detection of a stochastic GW background at the LIGO/Virgo interferometers~\cite{Romero:2021kby} excludes supercooled PTs around $T_{\rm eq}\sim 10^8~\rm GeV$, while the region around $T_{\rm eq}\sim 100~\rm MeV$ is of interest for the recent common-red-noise signal found in pulsar timing array datasets NANOgrav~\cite{NANOGrav:2021flc}, EPTA~\cite{Chen:2021rqp}, PPTA~\cite{Goncharov:2021oub}, and IPTA~\cite{Antoniadis:2022pcn}.
+Secondly, the non-detection of a stochastic GW background at the LIGO/Virgo interferometers~\cite{Romero:2021kby} excludes supercooled PTs around $T_{\rm eq}\sim 10^8~\rm GeV$, while the region around $T_{\rm eq}\sim 100~\rm MeV$ is of interest~ \cite{Gouttenoire:2023bqy,Ellis:2023oxs,Lewicki:2024ghw} for the recent hint for a nano-Hertz GW signal found in pulsar timing array datasets NANOgrav~\cite{NANOGrav:2021flc,NANOGrav:2023gor}, EPTA~\cite{Chen:2021rqp,EPTA:2023fyk}, PPTA~\cite{Goncharov:2021oub,Reardon:2023gzh}, CPTA~\cite{Xu:2023wog} and IPTA~\cite{Antoniadis:2022pcn,InternationalPulsarTimingArray:2023mzf}.
 The GW signal sourced by bubble collision is derived using the bulk flow model~\cite{Jinno:2017fby,Konstandin:2017sat}.

 On the other hand, the colored regions in Fig.~\ref{fig:PBHconstraints} depict the constraints and regions of interest connected with the presence of PBHs.
 Sufficiently small PBHs, with masses below $\lesssim 10^{15}\units{g}$, evaporate and do not survive to present day~\cite{Hawking:1974rv,Hawking:1975vcx}.
 Such PBHs, which in the framework discussed here correspond to $T_{\rm eq}\gtrsim 10^7 ~{\rm GeV}$ (see Eq.~\ref{eq:MPBHs}), would radiate at early times and are therefore constrained.
 The yellow region (on the right) in Fig.~\ref{fig:PBHconstraints} shows such limits from Cosmic Microwave Background (CMB) anisotropies~\cite{Poulin:2016anj,Stocker:2018avm,Poulter:2019ooo}.
 The red region corresponds to constraints from measured fluxes of extra-galactic photons on Earth~\cite{Carr:2009jm} and from the $e^\pm$ flux measured by Voyager 1~\cite{Boudaud:2018hqb}.
-Finally, constraints on energy injection at BBN are shown in green~\cite{Carr:2009jm}.
+In the green spot, they could contribute to the $511~\rm keV$ excess \cite{DeRocco:2019fjq,Laha:2019ssq,Keith:2021guq}.
+Finally, constraints on energy injection at BBN are shown in green~\cite{Carr:2009jm,Acharya:2020jbv,Keith:2020jww}.